 How do I get found in local search results?

-There are several things that you can do to increase your chances of getting found locally, (and a fair warning - this blog is pretty lengthy) so let's get into it.
+There are several things that you can do to improve your chances of getting found locally, (and a fair warning - this blog is pretty lengthy) so let's get right into it.

 Optimize your website